haggen/ko.app/README.md

 ### `map(string pattern, function(context) action[, function(context) action[, ...]])`

-Map new route to given action.
-Actions may return `true` to chain more routes that matches the current path.
+Register new route.
+Actions may return `true` to keep chaining the next action.
 Also within the action `this` refers to the application.

 ### `session(string name[, string value|null])`